-Other ways include the use of hacking devices installed on online retailer websites, sending “phishing” emails to card owners, and creating fake websites for people to submit their credit card information.
+Today, the use of advanced technology to commit credit card fraud has risen sharply, such as intercepting credit card transactions over unsecured networks.
+Other ways include hacking devices installed on online retailer websites, sending “phishing” emails to card owners, and creating fake websites for people to submit their credit card information.

 How is Credit Card Fraud Connected to Access Devices?

 Federal credit card fraud is also called access device fraud.
 Under 18 U.S.C.
 1029, it's a federal offense to knowingly, with intent to defraud, any of the following: